awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

 **To configure the log router**

-In the following steps, replace every `example-value` with your own values\.
+In the following steps, replace every `example value` with your own values\.

 1. Create a dedicated Kubernetes namespace named `aws-observability`\.